vjosset/skirm/wishlist.md

 - [ ] Some minis are 40 or 50mm; how to make them fit on the grid?
 - [x] ~~Defense - Always use 3 dice, with modifiers/special rules on some weapons?
 (GDFF)~~ - **No, make it explicit and simple**
 - [x] ~~Damage - Remove altogether, and all successful hits deal 1 damage?
 (GDFF)~~ - **No, make it explicit and simple**
+- [ ] Reorder rulebook for more intuitive reading/browsing

 # Notes